 The Propeller Suit, continuingthe tradition of flying powers allowing you to breeze past levels.
 It isn't quite as broken as the cape from World since you can't skip levels entirely, but many levels, as well as getting the star coins in them, becomes significantly easier.

 You can also knock out Bowser Jr. in the second airship battle with a Propeller Hat instead of the cup used to knock him into the wall, similar to the first battle with him.

 The rescue bubble in multiplayer also qualifies.
 Normally, you respawn in a bubble when you lose a life, but pressing A does the same thing and lets you keep whatever powers you have.
 This makes falling into bottomless pits impossible and can make levels extremely easy if one player is blazing through and carries everyone else while they're in a bubble.
 Of course, if everyone goes into a bubble at the same time, it counts as a screw up.

-It's Easy, so It Sucks: Accused of this in single-player, due to the fact that most of the platforms in the game are rather large instead of the trickier small platforms in other Mario games.
+It's Easy, so It Sucks: Accused of this in single-player, since most of the platforms in the game are rather large instead of the trickier small platforms in other Mario games.
 This is probably justified in that the game was designed towards a multiplayer focus.
-However...